Skip to main content

 Today, there are hundreds of variants of card games for two, from simple games like War to complex strategy games like Gin Rummy and Casino.
 Digitalisation has also made it possible to play card games for two online, further increasing interest.

-Card games for two can be traced back to the 16th century, when people started to adapt larger games for smaller groups and intense duels.
+Card games can be traced back to the 16th century, when people started to adapt larger games for smaller groups and intense duels.

 Gin Rummy was created in the early 1900s as a faster and more tactical version of Rummy, especially for two players.